 Marroquin recommends you discuss the ins and outs with your hairstylist.
 “Everything takes time if you want it done right!
 Also when lightening a client, you want to make sure that you and your client are on the same page!”

-Hair care is so important, not just at the salon but also at home!
-Using the right products definitely makes a huge difference with upkeep!
+Haircare is so important, not just at the salon but also at home!
+Using the right products for your honey blonde hair definitely makes a huge difference with upkeep!
 “We used original minerals to conquer blonde shampoo and conquer blonde mask,” she adds.

-A thick, wavy coat of hair deserves only the most luxurious of blondes.
+A thick, wavy coat of golden blonde hair deserves only the most luxurious of blondes.

 If you love blonde but want to explore more on variations, this ashy blonde tone might be just the color for you.
 The tan tones work wonders for a flexible look.
 It is perfect for women with medium skin tones.

 This is the ice white/platinum blonde tint that everyone is dying for right now!
-It was created by hairstylist Destinee Zewiey of Norwell, MA.
-“My favorite thing about it is the really light pieces that seem to be almost glowing.
-A lot of people wait until summer to go lighter, but with this look being so icy, it’s perfect for winter as well,” she notes.
+The best thing about it is the really light pieces that seem to be almost glowing.
+A lot of people wait until summer to go lighter, but with this look being so icy, it’s perfect for winter as well.

-Zewiey recommends a purple shampoo to help the tone from turning yellow.
-“I also recommend a heat protectant and oil because lifting the hair to that level can be extremely damaging.
-The heat protectant and oil create a barrier on the hair to help prevent breakage from high temperatures,” she explains.
+Use a purple shampoo to help the tone from turning yellow.
+Also, use a heat protectant and oil because lifting the hair to that level can be extremely damaging.
+The heat protectant and oil create a barrier on the hair to help prevent breakage from high temperatures.

-There are all sorts of blonde nowadays.
-This sandy blonde on the grainier side, more gray and tan tones but equal the beauty.
+There are all sorts of blondes nowadays.
+This sandy blonde hair color on the grainier side, more gray and tan tones but equals the beauty.